rishabh-kr-jha/Recipe-Finder/README.md

 # Recipe-Finder
-Recipe Finder is a web application for finding your favourite foods using the search button
+The Recipe Finder web application provides users with a convenient way to discover new recipes based on ingredients they already have at home.
+By leveraging an external API and modern web development technologies, the application delivers a seamless and engaging user experience.